It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 Instead of taking on the burden of purchasing and storing goods before you make a sale, dropshipping allows you to sell to customers in your online store and ship individual items directly from suppliers to the end-user.

 You can base your dropshipping business around basically any product in any niche, so if you have a particular interest or have identified a gap in the market you think could be profitable for you, find a supplier.

 Getting started with dropshipping is as simple as:

 - Setting up your eCommerce site

 - Marketing to your target audience

-- Making sales which will be shipped directly to customers
+- Making sales that will be shipped directly to customers

 Creativity meets eCommerce in this online business idea.

 Are you amazing at sewing shirts and dresses?
-Are your paintings out of this word?
-Do you baked goods make people smile?
+Are your handmade mugs out of this world?
+Do your baked goods make people smile?